-Many significant challenges must still be addressed along the TW development path.
-High circulating power in the feedback waveguide must be demonstrated.
-Cavity fabrication and surface processing procedures and fixtures must deal with (roughly) double the number of cells per structure.
+face processing procedures and fixtures must deal with (roughly) double the number of cells per structure.

-First structure fabrication and testing efforts have started for TW cavity development [118, 119].
-With the relatively easier BCP treatment only, the first single cell TW cavity (Fig. 4.25(a)) with recirculating waveguide achieved 26 MV/m accelerating gradient, limited by the high field Q-slope, as expected for BCP.
+First structure fabrication and testing efforts have started for TW cavity development [116, 117].
+With the relatively easier BCP treatment only, the first single cell TW cavity (Fig. 4.24(a)) with recirculating waveguide achieved 26 MV/m accelerating gradient, limited by the high field Q-slope, as expected for BCP.
 This result is very encouraging for a first attempt.
-A 3-cell Nb TW structure with recirculating waveguide (Fig. 4.25(b))was designed and fabricated but has not yet been tested.
+A 3-cell Nb TW structure with recirculating waveguide (Fig. 4.24(b))was designed and fabricated but has not yet been tested.